Marina Del Rey: Created Cool

 Paddling the HarborWe set off on kayaks to weave in and out of the rows and rows of pretty yachts in the shimmering harbor, and it was one of those afternoons you just can’t forget.
 Especially since were returning to our dreadfully cold home state of Massachusetts the very next day.

+Boats at the dock.
+More than 5300 boats call Marina del Rey their home.
 After our day on the water we grew hungry–and there are plenty of great places in Marina del Rey to get gargantuan portion lunches.

 Our choice was Tony P’s Dockside Grill, at 4445 Admiralty Way.
 This place is huge, with an equally huge sports bar next to the patio with lots of waterside view seats.